← Back to Stories

 Key details reported by multiple sources:

-• Italy’s Foreign Minister Antonio Tajani canceled a planned trip to the US (scheduled for June 21–22, 2026) in response to Trump’s comments, calling them 'grave and offensive'
+• Italy’s Foreign Minister Antonio Tajani cancelled a planned trip to the US (scheduled for June 21–22, 2026) in response to Trump’s comments.

-• Meloni and Trump had previously been allies, with Meloni being the only European leader invited to Trump’s 2025 inauguration
+• Meloni was the only European leader to attend Trump’s 2025 inauguration.

 Points of Difference